Philip is a renowned Africa expert and author of many Bradt guidebooks to African destinations, including the guide to Tanzania.

 Philip is the author of the Bradt guidebook to Tanzania.

-There might not be the widest variety of wildlife on the average drive, but sightings tend to be spectacular, and you'll mostly have them to yourself.
-While lion are very common, the more remarkable sightings are buffalo herds that number in the thousands and the hippo, which are pushed into small pools as the river dries up.
-Pods of them share too small a place, and fights are a common sight.
+There might not be the widest variety of wildlife on the average game drive, but sightings tend to be spectacular, and you’ll mostly have them to yourself.
+Lion and elephant are common, and you can also expect to see thousand-strong herds of buffalo.
+Even more remarkable are the park’s hippos, which are forced to gather together in their hundreds in small pools as the rivers dry up, leading to regular fights between the highly territorial males.

-The habitat is mainly grassland savannah and brachystegia (miombo) woodland on the east of the park.
-After the rains, the place transforms to lush marshes and shallow lakes, leaving behind dusty floodplains of the Dry season.
+The habitat is mainly grassland savannah and miombo woodland in the east of the park.
+After the rains, the dusty floodplains typical of the Dry season are transformed into lush marshes and shallow lakes.

 Weather & Climate